Wasps stars 'bawled eyes out' over administration

 "Where it goes from there, it is difficult to say," he told BBC 5 Live's Rugby Union Weekly podcast.

-Sheridan also confirmed they are looking at the possibility of avoiding relegation on appeal as they look to prove the insolvency event was out of the club's control.
+Sheridan also confirmed they are looking at the possibility of avoiding relegation on appeal, as they look to prove the insolvency event was out of the club's control.

 "Already we've had the necessary criteria and forms sent to us by RFU head of legal," he said.